 A member of Mercy Volunteer Corps must be 21 years of age or older, a high school graduate, able to work 40 hours per week at the assigned service site, able to live in an intentional community where there are persons of faith, and able to commit to living on a small stipend provided for personal and communal expenses.
 MVC accepts men and women, single or married with no dependents.
 An individual should have some college or work experience and some service experience is preferred before a person applies.
 Motivation to serve, flexibility, and a sense of humor are essential characteristics of an appropriate applicant.
 Mercy Volunteer Corps invites applicants from all faith traditions who can live and serve within the spirit of the Catholic tradition.

 Based on our recent experiences with applicants from outside the United States, as well as, similar experiences shared with other volunteer programs, we have found it increasingly difficult and/or costly for volunteer applicants to secure a visa to allow them to enter the country.
 Since we are not in a position to sponsor volunteers, we find it necessary to suspend acceptance of applications from applicants outside the United States.
 We will continue to evaluate this situation and it is our sincere hope that circumstances will change at some point in the future.

 Who chooses where I will serve?

-The volunteer and the Mercy Volunteer Corps office work together to find the site that is the best fit.
+The volunteer and Mercy Volunteer Corps work together to find the site that is the best fit.
 Geographic preference, job skills, experience, and the needs of the site are all taken into consideration.
 Applications received earlier in the year often have a better site selection.
 Placements are made on a rolling basis, so if you are interested in a specific site, we encourage you to apply as soon as possible.

 What makes MVC unique from other volunteer programs?